awsdocs/aws-cloud9-user-guide/doc_source/setup-teams.rst

      "Statement": [
        {
          "Effect": "Deny",
-         "Action": "cloud9:CreateEnvironment*",
+         "Action": [
+           "cloud9:CreateEnvironmentEC2",
+           "cloud9:CreateEnvironmentSSH"
+         ],
          "Resource": "*"
        }
      ]
    }

-Note that the preceding customer-managed policy explicitly overrides :code:`"Effect": "Allow"` for :code:`"Action": "cloud9:CreateEnvironment*"` on :code:`"Resource": "*"` in the
+Note that the preceding customer-managed policy explicitly overrides :code:`"Effect": "Allow"` for :code:`"Action": "cloud9:CreateEnvironmentEC2"` and :code:`"cloud9:CreateEnvironmentSSH"` on :code:`"Resource": "*"` in the
 :code:`AWSCloud9User` managed policy that is already attached to the |AC9| users group.

 .. _setup-teams-policy-examples-prevent-ec2-environments: